 RSU taxes for new grads in tech

-Your first vest can be shocking on a pay stub. read this before vest day, not in April.
+Your first vest can be shocking on a pay stub — read this before vest day, not in April.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?